 ESC + G

-ESC+CTRL+END key combinations can be used to jump end of the file.
-There is a little different with the ESC + G where ESC+CTRL+END key combination will put the cursor to the end of the last line.
+ESC+CTRL+END key combinations can be used to jump the end of the file.
+There is a little difference with the ESC + G where ESC+CTRL+END key combination will put the cursor to the end of the last line.